The short version

 Third-party services

-Jarvis routes AI responses through multiple providers — including OpenRouter, Groq, Cerebras, SambaNova, Mistral, Google Gemini, and NVIDIA NIM — depending on which one's available and not having a bad day.
+Jarvis routes AI responses through multiple providers - including OpenRouter, Groq, Cerebras, SambaNova, Mistral, Google Gemini, and NVIDIA NIM - depending on availability.
 They process your message to generate a reply.
-Each provider operates under their own data practices.
-Jarvis does not control or guarantee how providers handle submitted data — including whether they use it for model training.
-If that matters to you, review their policies directly below.
+Each provider processes data under their own privacy policies, which we disclose below.
+We do not authorize providers to use data for training where their terms allow opt-out, and we select configurations that minimize retention where possible.

-Voice features use OpenAI for speech-to-text and NVIDIA NIM for text-to-speech.
-Audio is transmitted securely to these providers for processing; how they handle that data is subject to their own privacy policies linked below.
+Voice features use NVIDIA NIM for both speech-to-text (Parakeet) and text-to-speech.
+Audio is transmitted securely to NVIDIA for processing; how they handle that data is subject to their own privacy policy linked below.

 Your rights